Worship Bulletin

 We appreciate all of you who spend time in God's Word.

-The final clue for the month of April is: "Offer."
-There are four clues for this month's verse. (when you are sure, send your answers to gmbc1610@gmail.com)
+The third clue for the month of May is: "with."
+There are five clues for this month's verse. (when you are sure, send your answers to gmbc1610@gmail.com)

 And; Good Luck.

-The verse of the month of March was Ezra 5:17
+The verse for the month of May was: Exodus 37:17

 Brother George Tucker.